European Super League 'would be open competition'

-European Super League: New proposal would be open competition, say organisers
+European Super League: New proposal would be open competition, says organisers

 Last updated on .From the section European Football